Business Support for Young People

 Loan funding back on the table:

-The Farmer Network is pleased to announce that alongside the training grant, a loan facility will be in place in January to support young people with farming ambition who take part in the business support programme that starts 12th January.
-Full details of the loan facility to be announced in January.
+The Farmer Network is pleased to announce that alongside the training grant, a loan facility will be in place to support young people with farming ambition who take part in the business support programme that starts this October.

 So, if you live in Cumbria or The Yorkshire Dales and are aged 18-30 and are passionate about setting up or developing a farming or farming-related business but are limited by the resources or opportunities available – get in touch to find out more.